Vasyl Tsushko: Biography

-Tsushko headed the Ukrainian Economy Ministry from March till December 2010 and was appointed as head of the Antimonopoly Committee of Ukraine on December 14, 2010.
+Tsushko headed the Ukrainian Economy Ministry from March to December 2010 and was appointed as head of the Antimonopoly Committee of Ukraine on December 14, 2010.
 Worked as a Head of the Antimonopoly Committee till 26 March 2014.

-Tsushko ran as a presidential candidate in 2014 Ukrainian presidential election.
+Tsushko ran as a presidential candidate in the 2014 Ukrainian presidential election.
 In the election he got 10 434 votes (0.06% of the total vote); making him the second to last most unsuccessful candidate of the election.

 Tsushko is married and has a son and daughter.
 He is interested in historical literature.